wadehall/advdb-hw2/README.md

 If the table has a multiple-column index, any leftmost prefix of the index can be used by the optimizer to look up rows.
 However, MySQL cannot use the index to perform lookups if the columns do not form a leftmost prefix of the index.
 Thus, we make _price_ column in the leftmost prefix of the index (as the above SQL command) to make the below query effective:

 ```
-SELECT price, stocksymbol FROM trade WHERE price > 400;
+SELECT stocksymbol FROM trade WHERE price > 100;
 ```

 <br/>
 From the result above, ...
-TO-DO (Analyze the averge time of two systems with two data distribution for this rule of thumb)
+TO-DO (Analyze the average time of two systems with two data distribution for this rule of thumb)

 <br/>
 <br/>